 The construction project was launched with an official event.

-The ground-breaking ceremony for the U5 gap closure took place outside Berlin City Hall in April 2010 and was attended by the serving mayor of Berlin Klaus Wowereit, the Senator for Urban Development Ingeborg Junge-Reyer and the then Chairman of the BVG Management Board Andreas Sturmowski.
+The ground-breaking ceremony for the U5 gap closure took place outside Berlin City Hall in April 2010 and was attended by the then serving mayor of Berlin Klaus Wowereit, the then Senator for Urban Development Ingeborg Junge-Reyer and the then Chairman of the BVG Management Board Andreas Sturmowski.